JaKooLit/Arch-Hyprland/CONTRIBUTING.md

 - Make sure all tests pass or fully tested before submitting your changes.
 - Keep your pull request focused and avoid including unrelated changes.
 - Remember to follow the following files before submitting your changes.
-  - [bug_report.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/bug_report.md) - Use this template to create a report to help us improve.
+  - [bug.yml](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/bug.yml) - Use this template to create a report to help us improve.
-  - [feature_request.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/feature_request.md) - Use this template to suggest a feature for this project.
+  - [feature.yml](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/feature.yml) - Use this template to suggest a feature for this project.
-  - [documentation_update.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/documentation_update.md) - Use this template to propose a change to the documentation.
+  - [documentation-update.yml](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/documentation-update.yml) - Use this template to propose a change to the documentation.
-  - [custom.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/ISSUE_TEMPLATE/custom.md) - Use this template to submit a custom issue.
   - [PULL_REQUEST_TEMPLATE.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/.github/PULL_REQUEST_TEMPLATE.md) - Use this template to submit a pull request.
   - [COMMIT_MESSAGE_GUIDELINES.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/COMMIT_MESSAGE_GUIDELINES.md) - Read this file to learn about the commit message guidelines.
   - [CONTRIBUTING.md](https://github.com/JaKooLit/Arch-Hyprland/blob/main/CONTRIBUTING.md) - Read this file to learn about the contributing guidelines.